-Organizational Behaviour: Groups, structure and culture
+Organizational Behaviour: Groups, structure and culture 0.5 unit

 A study of group-level and system-level principles of organizational behaviour.
 Topics such as teams, power, leadership and organizational structure and culture will be examined to help individuals improve their effectiveness in modern organizations.
 Note: Students who have received credit for BUSI 2213 may not take this course for credit.